jhomra21/convex-cloudflare-workers-solid-tanstack-spa-betterauth-D1-KV/image-generation-system.md

 ### Components:
 - **Hono API Endpoint**: Handles image generation requests with Workers AI and R2 storage
 - **Workers AI**: Generates AI images from text prompts
 - **R2 Storage**: Stores the generated images
-- **Convex Database**: Stores image references and metadata linked to users
+- **Convex Database**: Stores image references and metadata linked to users (schema already exists)
-- **Better Auth**: Authentication middleware for secure access
+- **Better Auth**: Authentication middleware for secure access (already configured)

 ### Data Flow:
 1. User submits an image generation request with a text prompt
-2. Hono API authenticates the user using Better Auth
+2. Hono API authenticates the user using existing Better Auth middleware
 3. Workers AI generates the image from the prompt
 4. The image is stored in R2 bucket with a unique ID
-5. Image reference and metadata are saved in Convex with user association
+5. **Hono API directly saves image reference and metadata to Convex** (more efficient)
-6. Client interacts directly with Convex for image queries and listings
+6. Client uses existing custom Convex integration for real-time image queries and listings
 7. R2 serves the actual image files through public URLs

 ## Implementation Details